rdesarz/lipm-walking-controller/README.md

 Humanoid walking requires the generation of dynamically stable trajectories of the Center of Mass (CoM) with respect to the Zero-Moment Point (ZMP).
 This project implements the **discrete-time LIPM** dynamics and the associated **optimal preview control law**, reproducing the approach used in model-based humanoid locomotion control.
-The framework includes visualization and inverse kinematics modules, enabling reproducible experiments on trajectory generation and tracking.
+The framework includes controller and inverse kinematics modules.
+The controller is tested in simulation using Pybullet, enabling reproducible experiments on trajectory generation and tracking.

 ---